Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Optimization, described above, entails discussing the best way to do something.
 Meta-optimization is a discussion of the best way to discuss optimizing something.
 A group that regularly gets so distracted that it enters a meta-optimization discussion is a group in need of distraction training.

 One key to eliminating these distractions is making everyone aware of them.
 Pass this list around and see what happens.
-First in this series Go to top Top Next issue: Mitigating Outsourcing Risks: I Next Issue
+Discussion Distractions: I First issue in this series Go to top Top Next issue: Mitigating Outsourcing Risks: I Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!